thomasvantuycom/gulp-rev-rewrite/README.md

 Read JSON manifests written out by `rev`.
 Allows replacing filenames that were revisioned prior to the current task.

-##### prefix

-Type: `String`

-Add a prefix to each replacement.

-##### modifyUnreved, modifyReved

-Type: `Function`

-Modify the name of the unreved/reved files before using them.
-The function receives the unreved/reved filename as the first argument, and the [Vinyl](https://github.com/gulpjs/vinyl#instance-properties) object of the current file as the optional second argument.

 ## License

 MIT © [James K Nelson](http://jamesknelson.com), [Thomas Vantuycom](https://github.com/TheDancingCode)